-The cable television system to be constructed by Grantee, pursuant to this Franchise Agreement shall be designed to meet the technical standards set by the New York State Public Service Commission.
+The Video Delivery System to be constructed by Grantee, pursuant to this Agreement shall be designed to meet the technical standards set by the New York State Public Service Commission.
 All materials used in this system will be of good and acceptable quality.